-Andrew Rosindell has been the Conservative Member of Parliament for the constituency of Romford since 2001.
+Andrew Richard Rosindell has been the Conservative Member of Parliament for the constituency of Romford since 2001.

-Andrew’s interest in politics started at a very young age, he joined the Conservative Party at the age of 14.
-By the age of 16, he was elected Chairman of the Romford Young Conservatives.
-Andrew became a councillor in the Chase Cross Ward, in the London Borough of Havering in 1990 and by 1998 achieved the highest Conservative vote share in London – 88 per cent.
+Andrew’s interest in politics started from a young age, joining the Conservative Party at the age of fourteen.
+He was elected Chairman of the Romford Young Conservatives at sixteen and went on to become a Councillor in the London Borough of Havering for the Chase Cross Ward in 1990, was re-elected in 1994 and in 1998 achieved a vote share of 88% - representing the highest Conservative vote share in Greater London!

 History of Parliamentary Positions